Losing Weight During the Menopause

 If you are suffering from difficulty sleeping during menopause, this can greatly impact weight loss.
 A lack of sleep can affect your metabolism, meaning that your dieting isn't as effective and makes you feel hungry more often, which can lead to snacking and overeating.

 However, with difficulty sleeping being a side effect of menopause, losing weight becomes much harder.
 Exercising during the day can be a good way to try and fix this, and we don't mean exercise to lose weight.
-Exercising can help improve sleep for the simple reason of it tires you out.
+Exercising can help improve sleep for the simple reason being that it tires you out.
 That doesn't mean you need to run a marathon every day, but by exercising a bit more each day, it can burn up more energy and leave you feeling more tired when it comes to going to bed.

 This isn't going to improve every night of sleep, but the more good sleep you have, the more balanced your metabolism will be, meaning weight loss will be a little easier.